smarthome-go/commander/README.md

 # Commander
-Microservice for executing shell commands via API requests
+Microservice for executing commands via API requests

 ## Introduction
 Commander acts like a scripting interface to any Linux computer.
-The service is able to receive commands via its built-in API server and interprets them using the provided shell.
+The service is able to receive commands via its built-in API server in order to execute them.
 The main purpose of this software is to be used alongside Smarthome-server in order to allow Homescript to control remote computers.

 **Warning**: Even though access requires a token,  running commander comes at your own risk because it opens up a potent entrance for possible attackers to use.